Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Proof of Convergence of Maximizer Actor in Tabular Settings

 \section{Proof of Convergence of Maximizer Actor in Tabular Settings}

-\begin{theorem}[Convergence of Policy Iteration with Maximizer Actor] In a finite Markov Decision Process (MDP) with finite state space $\mathcal{S}$, consider a modified policy iteration algorithm where, at each iteration $n$, we have a set of $k+1$ policies $\{\nu_0, \nu_1, \dots, \nu_k\}$, with $\nu_0 = \mu_n$ being the policy at the current iteration learned with DPG.
+\begin{theorem}[Convergence of Policy Iteration with Maximizer Actor] Consider a modified policy iteration algorithm where, at each iteration, we have a set of $k+1$ policies $\{\nu_0, \nu_1, \dots, \nu_k\}$, with $\nu_0 = \mu$ being the current policy learned with DPG under its assumptions of finite states, continuous actions, and regularity conditions.
 We define the \emph{maximizer actor} $\mu_M$ as:

-where $Q^{\mu_n}(s, a)$ is the action-value function for policy $\mu_n$.
-Then, the modified policy iteration algorithm using the maximizer actor is guaranteed to converge to a final policy $\mu_N$. \end{theorem}
+In the tabular setting, the modified policy iteration algorithm using the maximizer actor converges to the locally optimal policy. \end{theorem}

-\begin{proof} To prove convergence, we will show that the sequence of policies ${\mu_n}$ yields monotonically non-decreasing value functions that converge to a stable value function $V^N$.